Portland, Oregon: 2020 George Floyd protests

 From May 28, 2020, until spring 2021, there were daily protests about the murder of George Floyd by police, and racial injustice.
 There were instances of looting, vandalism, and police actions causing injuries.
 One protestor was killed by an opposing one.
-Local businesses reported losses totaling millions of dollars as the result of vandalism and looting, according to Oregon Public Broadcasting.
+Local businesses reported losses totaling millions of dollars as the result of vandalism and looting.
 Some protests caused injury to protesters and police.
 In July, federal officers were deployed to safeguard federal property; their presence and tactics were criticized by Oregon officials, who demanded they leave, while lawsuits were filed against local and federal law enforcement alleging wrongful actions by them.

 On May 25, 2021, a protest to commemorate the one-year anniversary of Floyd's murder caused property damage, and was followed by a number of arrests.

 Geography

 Geology

 Portland lies on top of a dormant volcanic field known as the Boring Lava Field, named after the nearby bedroom community of Boring.
 The Boring Lava Field has at least 32 cinder cones such as Mount Tabor, and its center lies in southeast Portland.
-Mount St. Helens, a highly active volcano 50 mi northeast of the city in Washington state, is easily visible on clear days and is close enough to have dusted the city with volcanic ash after its eruption on May 18, 1980.
 The rocks of the Portland area range in age from late Eocene to more recent eras.

 Multiple shallow, active faults traverse the Portland metropolitan area.
 Among them are the Portland Hills Fault on the city's west side, and the East Bank Fault on the east side.
 According to a 2017 survey, several of these faults were characterized as "probably more of a hazard" than the Cascadia subduction zone due to their proximities to population centers, with the potential of producing magnitude 7 earthquakes.
 Notable earthquakes that have impacted the Portland area in recent history include the 6.8-magnitude Nisqually earthquake in 2001, and a 5.6-magnitude earthquake that struck on March 25, 1993.

 Per a 2014 report, over 7,000 locations within the Portland area are at high risk for landslides and soil liquefaction in the event of a major earthquake, including much of the city's west side (such as Washington Park) and sections of Clackamas County.